 This visit is emphatically not about money.

-Your ONLY goal for visiting this person is to ask them what they think of your project, your organization, your fundraising, your initiatives and vision.
+Your ONLY goal for visiting this person is to ask them what they think of your project, your organization, your fundraising, your initiatives, and your vision.
 And you ask them for some serious guidance.

 It is an informational meeting, much like a feasibility study interview.
-However, in the major gifts world, we use Advice Visits as a discovery and qualification step.
+In the world of major gifts, we use Advice Visits as a discovery and qualification step.

 What kind of advice do you ask for?

-Please note, you are typically not asking for advice and input on any programmatic area – it is clearly inappropriate to do that.
-You should never ask donors, of course, for input on a theatre company’s artistic direction, or advice on how to help kids.
+Please note you are typically not asking for advice and input on any programmatic area – it is clearly inappropriate to do that.
+You should never ask donors, of course, for input on artistic direction, programming, or advice on how you carry out your work.